Phuket National Parks

 Visiting a national park in Thailand is not free.
 The rates are 200 baht for foreign adults, 100 baht for foreign kids.
 Thai adults 20 baht and Thai kids 10 baht.

-Other National Parks in Phuket
+National Parks in Phuket

 Gibbons are among humankind's nearest relatives, and when young make adorable pets.
 When mature however, they outgrow their cuteness and can become aggressive and even inflict injury.
 Thailand's wild gibbon population suffers from the poaching of baby gibbons for illegal sale as pets.
 This often involves killing the fiercely protective mother gibbons, and the abandonment or killing of matured aggressive pets.